MARCIA PALLY, Ed.D.

 2013, June 1 – What do we forgive in the Lord’s Prayer: The Christian theology of debt.
 Honouring the Theology of the Land: God and the Good Life.
 London, England: The Land Research Trust, The Christian Council for Monetary Justice, and The Guild Church of St Mary Aldermary.

 2013, May 23 – Religion, civil religion, and politics.
 Zurich, Switzerland: Zentrum für Religion, Wirtschaft und Politik (ZRWP) and the protestant-reformed church of Zürich.

 2013, Feb.
 23 – Evangelicalism and America’s religio-political landscape: Recent shifts and impacts.
 The In-between Society: Tradition and modernism in conflict.
 Karlsruhe, Germany: 17th Annual Karlsruhe Dialogues

 2013, Feb.
 16 –Theologies of Relationality: A response to economic and political binary choices.
-Religion and Politics in a Post-Secular World.
-New York: Telos Institute
+Religion and politics in a post-secualr world.
+New ork: Telos Institute.

 2012, June 21-22 – conference organizer, Conference on the Political.
 Impact of Religious Activism, Humboldt University, Berlin, Germany